 - Ca. 30 km away from the Vietnamese border

-- Popular sight are the Elephant mountains within the Bokor Nationalpark
+- A popular sight is the Elephant mountains within the Bokor Nationalpark

-Besides the Durian statue in Center of the city I actually have to admit that there is not really a main tourist attraction as it exists for example in Ankor.
-But the atmosphere and the beautiful surroundings is what makes Kampot so special.
+Besides the Durian statue in the Center of the city, I actually have to admit that there is not really a main tourist attraction as it exists for example in Angkor.
+But the atmosphere and the beautiful surroundings are what make Kampot so special.

-Especially after your stay in busy Phnom Penh you will appreciate the tranquility and peacefulness of Kampot.
+For us, it was definitely one of the most beautiful cities in Asia.
+Especially after your stay in busy Phnom Penh, you will appreciate the tranquility and peacefulness of Kampot.
 Even though it is known to be a big city it feels more like a cozy little village and we loved that feeling.

 Even Kampot at night fits into the picture.
 We loved our nightly walks along the riverside (Don’t forget your mosquito repellent!) as well as our hostel.